Disneyland Paris Tips and Tricks for First Timers (2025)

 See our Disneyland Paris one day itinerary for how to do the highlights in just one day.

-To make the most of the morning, I recommend you arrive at the park gates 30 minutes before park opening (check the app or Disneyland Paris website for hours on your visit).
+To make the most of the morning, I recommend you arrive at the park gates 30 minutes before park opening.

 This allows you time to go through park security and puts you closer to the front of the line when gates open so you can head straight to your priority ride.